nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ### Update the Nautobot `.bashrc`

-After becoming `nautobot`, we need to set the `NAUTOBOT_ROOT` environment variable again for this user (since it is a fresh session as far as the system is concerned).

-We want to make sure that this variable is always set.
+After becoming `nautobot`, we need to set the `NAUTOBOT_ROOT` environment variable for this user and make sure that this variable is always set.

 Add this to `~/.bashrc` for `nautobot` so that anytime you become `nautobot`, your `NAUTOBOT_ROOT` will be set automatically.